 Synchronize entity definitions everywhere (identical category, value prop).

 Add an organization schema with sameAs links pointing to Wikipedia, Crunchbase, LinkedIn, and G2.
-Memory is the slowest layer to build and the hardest to reverse.
+Memory is typically the slowest layer to build; once established, it also tends to be the most durable.

 Retrieval: The Primary Bottleneck

-Retrieval is where most brands silently fail.
+In our observed data, retrieval is where most brands silently fail.
+Google does not classify failures this way, but the pattern appears consistently across RAG-based platforms.
 Perfect content is invisible if it never enters the context window.

 Most brands handle robots.txt incorrectly.
 GPTBot and Google‑Extended ingest content to build parametric memory during model training, while Perplexity relies heavily on real-time retrieval.